-Austin is a city of roughly 950,800 residents, situated in central Texas’ Travis County.
-Cases of sex trafficking– involving both adult and minor victims– have been investigated in the city, and prostitution has been identified as a longstanding problem for certain neighborhoods.
-Prostitution-related homicides have also been documented locally.
+Austin is a city of roughly 965,000 residents, situated in central Texas’ Travis County.
+Cases of sex trafficking– involving both adult and minor victims– have been investigated in the city, and prostitution has been identified as a longstanding problem for certain neighborhoods for decades.
+Prostitution-related homicides, and a wide range of other serious crimes, have also been documented locally.

 Among their efforts to reduce the size and scope of the city’s commercial sex market, the Austin Police Department has conducted reverse stings targeting sex buyers since at least 1985.
-That year, several reverse stings produced the arrests of 40 sex buyers over a week-long period.
-Numerous reverse stings have been conducted over the subsequent 25+ years; at times, undercover officers have utilized cameras during sting operations to document evidence of solicitation.
+That year, several reverse stings produced the arrests of 40 sex buyers during one week.
+Numerous reverse stings have been conducted over the subsequent 35+ years; at times, undercover officers have utilized cameras during sting operations to document evidence of solicitation.
 Since at least 1994, arrested sex buyers have had their names publicized in press.
-The city has considered using SOAP orders for both buyers and sellers of sex, but has not implemented them to our knowledge.
+The city has considered using SOAP orders for both sex buyers and prostituted persons, but has not implemented them, to our knowledge.

 In December 2016, Travis County commissioners voted to start a “John School” program aimed at educating men arrested for paying for sex.
 The John School program would be another option for first-time offenders arrested for the crime to avoid jail time.
 The program is comprised of an eight hour class that costs $250.
 Those funds are slated to go toward helping victims of prostitution.
 The school is not open to people who commit crimes involving minors.
 County staff project that the fees should cover the costs of the classes.
 The fees should also generate money for the Phoenix Court, a program designed for survivors of commercial sexual exploitation.